Sultan Agung of Mataram: Titles

 In his early reign, Rangsang's title was Susuhunan Anyakrakusuma or Prabu Pandita Anyakrakusuma.
-After conquering Madura in 1624, he changed his titles as Susuhunan Agung Anyakrakusuma, abbreviated as Sunan Agung Anyakrakusuma.
+After conquering Madura in 1624, he changed his title to Susuhunan Agung Anyakrakusuma, abbreviated as Sunan Agung Anyakrakusuma.

 In 1640s, he used title Sultan Agung Senapati ing Alaga Abdurrahman.
-In 1641, Sunan Agung has an Arabic title, Sultan Abdullah Muhammad Maulana of Mataram, bestowed by imams in Mecca.
+In 1641, Sunan Agung had an Arabic title, Sultan Abdullah Muhammad Maulana of Mataram, bestowed by imams in Mecca.

-For the sake of convenience, the name used in this article is the most common and popular name: Sultan Agung.
+For the sake of convenience, the name used in this article is the most common and popular: Sultan Agung.